automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Kaatedocus.md

 # Kaatedocus
-## Description: This Diplodocus relative had a characteristic grin.
+## This Diplodocus relative had a characteristic grin.